POLICIES & SAFETY

 An Uphill Travel Pass or day ticket is required and the user must have signed a Season Pass Release.

 Uphill Access for early morning starts at 6:30am and is offered until the lifts open to the public.
-Early morning access only includes the trails Big Chief and Mohawk.
+Early morning access only includes the trails Big Chief and Exhibition.
 Uphillers must both ascend and descend along one of these two trails.
 The remainder of the Berkshire East trails are closed to all recreational traffic until operational hours.